angela-d/brain-dump/sysadmin/snmp-on-debian.md

 # SNMP Monitoring on Debian/Debian downstream Linux distros

+Updated for Debian 12 / bookworm

 First, check if you have **non-free** added to your apt sources list.
-The **snmp-mibs-downloader** package cannot be obtained without non-free.
 ```bash
 grep "non-free" /etc/apt/sources.list
 ```